freshdirect/freshdirect.github.io/_elements/textlinks.md

 layout: styleguide
 type: element
 title: Text Links
-lead: Use text links to lead users through the site.
+lead: Text Links are used to trigger actions or lead users through the site.
+They can also be used as a tooltip to reveal details about our services.
 ---

 <div class="preview">